-When decorating there are elements that come into play that we tend to forget about.
+When decorating a home there are elements that come into play that we tend to forget about.
 These elements when added to any room in a home will make it feel more cohesive.
-This post is the first in a series that will remind you to think about adding these forgotten items.
+This post is the first in a series that will remind you to think about adding these elements.
 The first up is the accent wall.